Tugzrida/efergy-sdr/README.md

 (as always ***please*** read the contents of one-liner install scripts before running them as ***they have full access to your entire system***)

 ## Setup
 Connect an RTL-SDR and run `rtl_433 -R 36 -f 433485000`.
 Take note of the ID reported for the efergy transmitter(s) you wish to use.
-Tapping the button on the front of the efergy unit to start learning mode will output `Learning: YES` with the transmitter's ID and other details for a few minutes for further identification if there are multiple units within range.
+Pressing the button on the front of the efergy unit briefly to start learning mode will output `Learning: YES` with the transmitter's ID and other details for a few minutes for further identification if there are multiple units within range.

 ---
+### capture.py
 Open `~/efergy-sdr/capture.py` and edit the transmitter list at the beginning of the file to specify the ID(s) from the previous step.

 You can specify multiple transmitters as follows: